“What should I have for a post-workout shake?”

 Eating After a Big Workout

 In addition to what we eat, when to eat can also make a difference.
-Post-workout meals (sometimes shakes) can be an important part of your nutritional plan for better health and wellness.
+Post-workout meals (sometimes smoothies or shakes) can be an important part of your nutritional plan for better health and wellness.
 I’ve found that the harder your workout, the more important your post-workout nutrition is.
 If your workout is watching an episode of Dancing with the Stars while walking on the treadmill, just be sure you’re re-hydrated after your miles are finished.
 If you’re fortunate enough to be a regular at a local CrossFit gym, or if you regularly finish your workout on your back from exhaustion, then getting something more substantial into your system will make a big difference in how your body recovers from that workout and prepares for the next.

 The good news is that you can crank up the carbs (sweet potatoes, etc.) a bit for this meal, since your glucose levels will most likely be depleted.
 The bad news is that you have to get it in quick.
 The key is timing.
 You have about 30 minutes, or on the very outside edge, 45 minutes to get something into your belly.
 During this time, your body is primed to take in quality calories.
 For example, your cells are more sensitive to insulin, enabling the movement of what you eat, good or bad, into the muscles & other cells for refueling and rebuilding.
 Upping your carbs is fine for this meal, only if you get enough protein.
 Eating a huge bowl of fruit isn’t going to refuel and rebuild you nearly as much as adding in a good dose of grass fed.